Rocket Science Activities

 - Teaching the Scientific Method with Paper Rockets: make paper rockets and learn about the steps of the scientific method in this lesson plan designed for use with grades 3-5.

-- Learning the Scientific Method with Paper Rockets: make paper rockets and learn about the steps of the scientific method in this lesson plan designed for use with grades 6-8.
+- Paper Rockets to Learn the Scientific Method: make paper rockets and learn about the steps of the scientific method in this lesson plan designed for use with grades 6-8.

 - Two-Stage Balloon Rocket: explore Newton's laws of motion with multi-stage balloon rockets in this lesson plan for grades 6-8.